spatialos/gdk-for-unity/docs/setup-and-installing.md

 # Set up and get started with the SpatialOS Unity GDK

-**Note:** The Unity GDK currently runs on Windows only but a MacOS version is to come.

 ## Short version (for SpatialOS local deployment only)

 1. Set up your machine by installing: